ZayLong/E-CommerceAppServer/README.md

   ```show collections;              //Show collections/tables within a database```<br>
   ```db.collection.find().pretty(); //show some records in a pretty format.```<br>

-Now it's time to install the <a href="https://github.com/TNGWorldwide/tisApp">client</a> app
+Now it's time to install the client app

 <h2>HELP!
 I'M NOT READY</h2>